Blog Layout

 True resilience encompasses both operational and personal dimensions.
 By fostering a culture of personal resilience and integrating it into operational strategies, organisations can enhance their overall resilience.
 Recognising the importance of employee well-being and mental health, while also leveraging their adaptability and creative problem-solving skills, will pave the way for sustained success during times of uncertainty.

-by Rob Cooke 27 Mar, 2024
+by Rob Cooke 27 March 2024

 In today’s fast-paced and often unpredictable business environment, ensuring operational resilience is more crucial than ever.
 Companies are on the lookout for robust software solutions that can safeguard their operations against disruptions.
 From my perspective, having explored the market extensively, here are my insights into five standout operational resilience software solutions: Infinite Blue, Noggin, Daisy, 11:11, and F24, each assessed across several pivotal categories.